Skip to content

 Note: You can also check the SMSMonthToDateSpentUSD metric in your CloudWatch metrics to confirm whether you exceeded your monthly SMS spending quota.

-3. If you exceeded your monthly SMS spending quota, then request a spending limit increase for SMS messages in Amazon SNS.
-For more information, see Requesting a spending limit increase for SMS messages in Amazon SNS.
+3. If you exceeded your monthly SMS spending quota, then request a spending quota increase for SMS messages in Amazon SNS.

-If you use an AWS SDK to send SMS messages, then check whether you exceeded your maximum message price
+If you use an AWS SDK to send SMS messages, then complete the following steps to check whether you exceeded your maximum message price:

 Note: You can also check the PublishSize metric in your CloudWatch metrics to confirm if you exceeded your message size limit.
 If Amazon SNS determines that sending the message incurs a cost that exceeds the maximum price that you set, then it doesn't send the message.

-3. If you exceeded your maximum message price limit, then either increase your AWS.SNS.SMS.MaxPrice value or reduce the size of your SMS message.
-For more information, see Publishing to a mobile phone.
+4. If you exceeded your maximum message price limit, then either increase your AWS.SNS.SMS.MaxPrice value or reduce the size of your SMS message.
+For more information, see Publishing SMS messages to a mobile phone using Amazon SNS.

-Confirm that your account is approved to send SMS messages
+Confirm that your account has approval to send SMS messages

 Note: To prevent abuse, Amazon SNS requires customers to have their spending limit and use case approved before sending SMS messages.

-The country or AWS Region that you're sending messages to must support the originating identities that you're using.
+Make sure that the country or AWS Region that you send messages to supports the origination identities that you use.

 For example, to send messages to US destination phone numbers, you must have a supported US origination number (TFN/10DLC/ShortCode) in your Region.
 Or, to send messages to CA destination phone numbers, you must have a supported CA origination number (LongCode/ShortCode) in your Region.